 His Later Work

-Peter Debye got married to Mathilde Alberer in 1913 and they had a son named Peter P. Debye.
-They also had a daughter which they named Mathilde Maria.
+Peter Debye married Mathilde Alberer in 1913 and they had a son, Peter P. Debye and a daughter, Mathilde Maria.
 Peter, their son, became a physicist and worked with his father on some researches.
-The younger Peter Debye also had a son who became a chemist.